Lunazera/LZ-VNyan-Library/Guides/ExtraARKit/README.md

 # Lists of Extra Blendshapes
 There's quite a bit here just because we have to create both left & right sides for many of them.
 I'll split them into groups for the mouth, eyes & brows, and iris & highlights.

-You can use my Generate mesh shape keys tool to quickly add these lists as blank blendshapes on your face mesh (once that update is out)
+You can use my blender [Generate mesh shape keys tool](https://git.gay/lunazera/Blender-Generate-Shapekeys) to quickly add these lists as blank blendshapes on your face mesh *(once that update is finished for it)*

 ## Mouth
 ```